LosCommodore/NanoBasicRust/readme.md

 # Nanobasic Interpreter in Rust
+Inspired by the Book "Computer Science From Scratch" by David Kopec, see below.

 This Project is an implementation of the Nanobasic Interpreter in the programming language Rust.
 Nanobasic is very simple dialect of BASIC based on [Tiny BASIC](https://en.wikipedia.org/wiki/Tiny_BASIC).

-Why? - because it was fun and a nice way of learning the Rust plus some computer science :)

-BASIC was also the first programming i learned way back on the Commodore C64
+Why? - because it was fun and a nice way of learning the Rust plus some computer science.
+BASIC was also the first programming language I learned way back on the Commodore C64.
+This is how it looked in those days 😀

 ![BASIC C64](doc/BASIC_Prompt.gif)